 With just 5 minutes of prep, this recipe is perfect to add to the crock pot before heading off to work.
-You’ll come home to slow cooker full of tender juicy pulled pork perfect for sandwiches or topping Baked Potatoes or Mac and Cheese Casserole.
+You’ll come home to a slow cooker full of tender juicy pulled pork perfect for sandwiches or topping Baked Potatoes or Mac and Cheese Casserole.

 Crock Pot Pulled Pork is Easy to Make

 This easy Crock Pot Pulled Pork is an easy family favorite!
 Let the Slow Cooker do all of the work, and then pile this pulled pork on crusty buns and top with some fresh homemade coleslaw for a dish everyone raves over!
 This slow cooker pulled pork is perfect for Sunday supper, tailgating or even for parties (on slider buns) or piled on top of baked sweet potatoes!

 Pulled Pork Bar: If you are serving a crowd, you can easily turn your slow cooker pulled pork on low to keep it warm until guests are ready to eat.
 We just set out a basket of rolls and a bowl of slaw and our guests can create their own sandwiches!